leo-project/notes/leofs/docs/how-to-integrate-leofs-with-cdn.md

 }
 ```

-In this case, assuming that AWS CloudFront settings already have been enabled and thare is a file at `bucket/static/path_to_file`,
+In this case, assuming that a CDN service already have been enabled and thare is a file at `bucket/static/path_to_file`,
-if a user browse that file via AWS CloudFront, AWS CloudFront will receive a response from the Origin(LeoFS) with customized http headers like this.
+if a user browse that file via the CDN, the CDN will receive a response from the Origin(LeoFS) with customized http headers like this.

 ```mime
 Cache-Control: public, max-age=43200;
 X-OriginalHeader: OriginalValue;
 ```

-As a result, AWS CloudFront cache that file for 12 hours and forward the response with the customized http headers to the user.
+As a result, the CDN cache that file for 12 hours and forward the response with the customized http headers to the user.

 ## Usecases
 - Specify TTL by the bucket